ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 3.  **Is this an interesting question to others?**  Sharing a more robust prototype with friendly collaborators who think it might be useful
 4.  **Becoming Research Infrastructure** The robust, usable, automatable tool becomes something strangers start to use routinely in their own research

-These steps can be thought of as a sort of an internal-to-the-research-endevour version of the [Technology Readiness Levels](https://en.wikipedia.org/wiki/Technology_readiness_level) that are used to describe the maturity of technologies and tools, now often used when talking about commercialization.
+These steps can be thought of as a sort of an internal-to-the-research-endeavour version of the [Technology Readiness Levels](https://en.wikipedia.org/wiki/Technology_readiness_level) that are used to describe the maturity of technologies and tools, now often used when talking about commercialization.